 Two Types of On-Demand Heaters:

-1. Electric
+- Electric

-2. Gas-fired (both propane and natural gas)
+- Gas-fired (both propane and natural gas)

-Gas is the way to go if it’s technically possible at your house.
+Gas is definitely the way to go if it’s technically possible at your house.
 There are two reasons why and both spring from the high rate of energy transfer required to make on-demand water heating possible.

 Electric On-Demand Heaters

 These offer the advantage of simplicity, but they’re not my favourite.
-Sure, they don’t need a chimney or wall vent, and they require no new gas pipe connections entering your home. simple wiring and plumbing connections are all that’s needed.
+Sure, they don’t need a chimney or wall vent, and they require no new gas pipe connections entering your home.
+Simple wiring and plumbing connections are all that’s needed.
 The challenge, however, is the high rate at which on-demand heaters use electricity when water is flowing, and the wiring and electrical infrastructure required to support this current draw.

 The fact is, it’s not unheard of even for homes with a 200 amp electrical service to lack sufficient capacity to support an electric on-demand heater along with other domestic loads.
 Before you make a purchase, contact an electrician to determine if your home has what it takes to support electric on-demand technology.
+Many don’t.
 Also, as electric utility companies start to change to smart metering systems, it’s quite likely you’ll be financially rewarded for keeping your peak electrical usage low and centered during off-peak hours.
 The sharp spikes in electricity usage created by non-gas on-demand water heaters makes life more difficult for utilities and will probably be financially discouraged more and more as time goes on.

 Gas-fired On-Demand Heaters